etherdailydev/DeployMyContract/index.md

 ## Support

-Having trouble with DeploySmartContract?
+Having trouble with DeployMyContract?
 Email to [etherdailydev@gmail.com](mailto:etherdailydev@gmail.com) and we’ll help you sort it out.